lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/04-HTML-generator/README.md

 ## Background & Objectives

 Let's keep practicing blocks in this challenge.
 We will code another method that should be called with a block, and this time we will see how blocks enable nesting method calls, and how this can be useful in a real-life example.
-We will also discover how we can define methods with a second optional parameter, which is very frequent!
+We will also discover how we can define methods with a second optional parameter, which happens frequently!

 ## Specs